OraMUC/table-api-generator/README.md

-  p_exclude_column_list         IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided comma separated column names are excluded on inserts and updates (virtual columns are implicitly excluded) p_audit_column_mappings       IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided comma separated column names are excluded and populated by the API (you don't need a trigger for update_by, update_on...) p_audit_user_expression       IN VARCHAR2 DEFAULT c_audit_user_expression, -- You can overwrite here the expression to determine the user which created or updated the row (see also the parameter docs...) p_enable_custom_defaults      IN BOOLEAN  DEFAULT FALSE, -- If true, additional methods are created (mainly for testing and dummy data creation, see full parameter descriptions) p_custom_default_values       IN xmltype  DEFAULT NULL   -- Custom values in XML format for the previous option, if the generator provided defaults are not ok
+  p_exclude_column_list         IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided comma separated column names are excluded on inserts and updates (virtual columns are implicitly excluded) p_audit_column_mappings       IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided comma separated column names are excluded and populated by the API (you don't need a trigger for update_by, update_on...) p_audit_user_expression       IN VARCHAR2 DEFAULT c_audit_user_expression, -- You can overwrite here the expression to determine the user which created or updated the row (see also the parameter docs...) p_row_version_column_mapping  IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided column name is excluded and populated by the API with the provided SQL expression (you don't need a trigger to provide a row version identifier) p_enable_custom_defaults      IN BOOLEAN  DEFAULT FALSE, -- If true, additional methods are created (mainly for testing and dummy data creation, see full parameter descriptions) p_custom_default_values       IN xmltype  DEFAULT NULL   -- Custom values in XML format for the previous option, if the generator provided defaults are not ok
 );